unitn-software-engineering/IS-Slides/05-MongoDB/README.md

 # MongoDB - mongodb.com

+A distributed, **document-oriented** database that stores data in JSON-like documents, where fields can vary from document to document.

+- **Database** - a physical container for collections.
+Each database gets its own set of files on the file system;

+- **Collection** - a group of documents that exists within a single database.
+Collections do not enforce a schema;

+- **Document** model maps to the **objects** in your application code; Typically, all documents in a collection are of similar or related purpose;

+- **Queries** and **aggregation** provide powerful ways to access and analyze your data.

 > https://www.mongodb.com/en-us/what-is-mongodb

-- MongoDB stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time

-- The document model maps to the objects in your application code, making data easy to work with

-- Ad hoc queries, indexing, and real time aggregation provide powerful ways to access and analyze your data

-- MongoDB is a distributed database at its core, so high availability, horizontal scaling, and geographic distribution are built in and easy to use

-- MongoDB is free to use.
+---

 ---